The-Foreigners/The-Foreigners.github.io/objectives.md

 ## Current Tasks

-- *Have a drink, show remorse for unnecessary violence.*
+- *Have a drink (any +25g wine?), show remorse for unnecessary violence.*

-  - *Any +25g wine?*
-  - *Flavor Toll the Dead by pleading for surrender.*
+- *Flavor 'Toll the Dead' by pleading for surrender/retreat/peace.*

 - Entering Witchcross.
   - Defeated looters.